pinojs/pino/docs/api.md

 #### `options` (Object)

-Custom options for child logger, it will override the parent options if applied.
+Options for child logger.
+These options will override the parent logger options.

 ##### `options.redact` (Array | Object)

-Setting `options.redact` to array or object will override the parent `redact` options.
-If you want to remove `redact` inherited from parent logger, you should pass `[]`.
+Setting `options.redact` to an array or object will override the parent `redact` options.
+To remove `redact` options inherited from the parent logger set this value as an empty array (`[]`).

 ```js
 const logger = require('pino')({ redact: ['hello'] })